di-unipi-socc/dips/README.md

     :- dips(StakeHolder, IntentId, NumberOfUsers, Output).
     ```

-    where `StakeHolder` is the unique ID of the stakeholder who requested the intent, `IntentId` is the unique ID of the intent to be processed, `NumberOfUsers` is the number of users that will be served by the VNF chain, and `Output` is the output of the reasoner.
+    where `StakeHolder` is the unique ID of the stakeholder who requested the intent, `IntentId` is the unique ID of the intent to be processed, `NumberOfUsers` is the number of users that the VNF chain will serve, and `Output` is the output of the reasoner.

     `Output` is a list of tuples, where each tuple is of the form `(L, Placement, UP)`:
-    - `L` is the number of unsatisfied properties (i.e. the number of properties that do not meet the expectations)
+    - `L` is the number of unsatisfied properties (i.e. the number of properties that do not meet expectations)
     - `Placement` is the placement of the VNF chain, and
     - `UP` is the list of unsatisfied properties.